pybind/pybind11/docs/faq.rst

 How can I reduce the build time?
 ================================

-It's good practice to split binding code over multiple files, as is done in the included file :file:`example/example.cpp`.
+It's good practice to split binding code over multiple files, as in the following example code:

 .. code-block:: cpp